wellsb1/SRG0/README.md

 ```
 INPUT: the dog chased the cat
 -- START
-the dog chansed the dog
+the dog chased the dog
 the hello world chased the dog
 the hello world chased the hello world
 -- END